 Marla Garchik is an advocate and philanthropist.
 She is the founder and CEO of Peace Love Solve and The Seashell Project.

 Because of her personal journey she created an apparel company to spread autism awareness and acceptance for children and adults on the autism spectrum.
 Made with love, a portion of each sale is generously donated to Autism Speaks.
 Marla also spearheads specialty campaigns to benefit other charities.
 She serves as an active Board Member of The Garchik Family Foundation and the Autism Speaks Washington DC and Palm Beach Chapters.
 Is also a past Board of Governor’s member for the Hebrew Home of Greater Washington.

-Marla has played significant roles in many charities, having served as a chair, committee member, sponsor or volunteer for: Autism Speaks, Boca Regional Hospital, JDRF, CSSAC, Hebrew Home of Greater Washington, JSSA, Jewish Federation, Yeshiva of Greater Washington, American Heart Association, Leukemia and Lymphoma, Mary’s Center, Impact 100, Palm Beach County Food Bank, Farrah Fawcett Foundation, American Cancer Society, NAMI, Education Rocks, United States Holocaust Memorial Museum and more.
+Marla has played significant roles in many charities, having served as a chair, committee member, sponsor or volunteer for: Autism Speaks, Boca Regional Hospital, JDRF, CSSAC, Hebrew Home of Greater Washington, JSSA, Jewish Federation, Yeshiva of Greater Washington, American Heart Association, Leukemia and Lymphoma, Mary’s Center, Impact 100, Palm Beach County Food Bank, Farrah Fawcett Foundation, American Cancer Society, NAMI, Education Rocks, Alliance for Eating Disorders, United States Holocaust Memorial Museum and more.

 What inspires Marla to serve so many organizations is an innate desire to help others, to bring some peace and kindness to the world, after seeing so many others suffer – and to support others in need who feel that they are alone and don’t know where to turn.